Help Center

 What are Caliber Points?

-Caliber Points are earned based on the quality of your arguments in public arena debates.
-Higher AI scores earn more points.
-Your total appears on your profile and the leaderboard.
-Points from Private Room debates are kept separate and do not affect your global ranking.
+Points earned from argument quality in public debates.
+Higher AI scores = more points.
+Your total shows on your profile and the leaderboard.
+Private Room points are kept separate.

-What does the Diamond / Pebble / Bedrock badge mean?
+What do Diamond / Pebble / Bedrock badges mean?

 What are Achievement Badges?